Free Doughnuts Friday, June 6 and Our Favorite NYC Doughnut Shops

 220 West 23rd Street between Seventh and Eighth Avenues

-We recently raved about the Chelsea outpost of this famed doughnut shop.
+We've raved about the Chelsea outpost of this famed doughnut shop in the past.
 The distinctive recipe was invented by the owner's grandfather almost a century ago in a family bakery.
 Of course today the doughnuts have a contemporary twist: lots of outrageous flavors including creme brule, banana creme, tres leche, and peanut butter and jelly.
 Both locations are perennially packed, so be prepared to stand and wait (seating is minimal).
-Also bring cash as credit cards aren't accepted.
+(A third outpost is slated to open in Brooklyn in fall 2014.)
+Also, bring cash to the LES location as credit cards aren't accepted.

 Alpha Donuts – Sunnyside